What You Need to Know About Electrical Engineering Technologist

-In the United States, there were 76,800 jobs for Electrical Engineering Technologist in 2016.
+In 2016, there was an estimated number of 76,800 jobs in the United States for Electrical Engineering Technologist.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Electrical Engineering Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+There will be an estimated 7,100 positions for Electrical Engineering Technologist per year.

 The states with the most job growth for Electrical Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The salary for Electrical Engineering Technologists ranges between about $36,120 and $98,720 a year.
+The typical yearly salary for Electrical Engineering Technologists is somewhere between $36,120 and $98,720.

 Electrical Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.

 Below is a list of the median annual salaries for Electrical Engineering Technologists in different U.S. states.

 Tools & Technologies Used by Electrical Engineering Technologists

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Electrical Engineering Technologists: